SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

    .. note:: The definition means the first layer has 2 neurons and　the second one has 3 neurons,
              and the last layer has 1 neuron.
-             The last layer called as ``output layer`` which must be the same size as output which you want to.
+             The last layer is called as ``output layer`` which must be the same size as the output that you want.
              In this time, the output is over/under so this can be expressed by 0/1 so the output size should **1**.

-   .. tip:: In accurate, Neural Network(Deep Learning) has one more layer which is called as ``input layer``.
+   .. tip:: In accuracy, Neural Network(Deep Learning) has one more layer which is called as ``input layer``.
-            However, input layer is doing only forward the input layer to the first layer.
+            However, the input layer only forwards the input layer to the first layer.
             In other words, the input layer has no compute process.
-            Therefore, the layer isn't count as the model's layer in almost case.
+            Therefore, the layer doesn't count as the model's layer in almost every case.

-            Although, some documents count layer including the input layer so if you face such document, please remember this :)
+            However, some documents count layers including the input layer so if you face such documents, please remember this :)

-In the network training, we needs to compute the gradient for the loss of the output comparing with the target data.
+In the network training, we need to compute the gradient for the loss of the output compared with the target data.
-The loss is important to learning the excellence of the model for the time.
+The loss is important to learn the excellence of the model for the time.

 :You: What is the loss?
 Why is it needed?
 :Me: Loss is the distance for the ideal!
-     Please imagine when you studied something, maybe you tried and learned an mistakes.
+     Please imagine when you studied something, maybe you tried and made mistakes.
      From mistakes, you can learn how to make no mistakes after this time.
-     Neural Network is inspired by human cranial nerves so to make the model to learn by themselves, we need to provide the correct error(mistakes) as we did.
+     Neural Network is inspired by human cranial nerves so to make the model learn by itself, we need to provide the correct error(mistakes) as we did.
-     The correct error in the neural network called ``loss`` and it is provided by ``Loss Function``.
+     The correct error in the neural network is called ``loss`` and it is provided by ``Loss Function``.

 .. tip::
     Let me rephrase it, the correct data is the ideal output.
-If the loss(error) is 0, the model can provide the completely correct prediction.
+If the loss(error) is 0, the model can provide a completely correct prediction.
-    In this situation, the model has no thing to learn by the data.
+    In this situation, the model has nothing to learn from the data.

-    However, if the loss(error) larger than 0, the model can learn the relation between the data and the ideal output.
+    However, if the loss(error) is larger than 0, the model can learn the relation between the data and the ideal output.
-    In generally, Neural Network learn data to reduce the loss(error) updating the model parameter.
+    In general, Neural Network learn data to reduce the loss(error) by updating the model parameter.
     And when getting closer to the ideal, the model loss is also reduced.

-    Therefore, ``Loss`` can be talked as the distance for the the ideal.
+    Therefore, ``Loss`` can be told about as the distance for the ideal.

-2. Define ``Loss Function`` which is indicator to learn the input source data and the correct label(value).
+2. Define ``Loss Function`` which is an indicator to learn the input source data and the correct label(value).
-   This time, the prediction type is classification(data classificator model).
+   This time, the prediction type is classification.
-   In general, the classification can divide to ``BinaryClassification`` and ``MultiClassification``.
+   In general, the classification can be divided into ``BinaryClassification`` and ``MultiClassification``.
-   There are suitable loss function for each case.
+   There are suitable loss functions for each case.

    Oh, we need to consider it at first?

-   No, you are using Marquetry so let's leave such troublesome matter to the framework!
+   No, you are using Marquetry so let's leave such a troublesome matter to the framework!

-   We use :func:`marquetry.functions.classification_cross_entropy` which detect and choose the classification type and loss function automatically.
+   We use :func:`marquetry.functions.classification_cross_entropy` which detects and chooses the classification type and loss function automatically.

    .. code-block:: python